gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 ### Enabling/disabling Auto DevOps at the project-level

-1. Check that your project doesn't have a `.gitlab-ci.yml`, or if one exists, remove it.
+If enabling, check that your project doesn't have a `.gitlab-ci.yml`, or if one exists, remove it.

 1. Go to your project's **Settings > CI/CD > Auto DevOps**.
-1. Check the **Default to Auto DevOps pipeline** checkbox.
+1. Toggle the **Default to Auto DevOps pipeline** checkbox (checked to enable, unchecked to disable)
-1. Optionally, but recommended, add in the [base domain](#auto-devops-base-domain) that will be used by Auto DevOps to [deploy your application](#auto-deploy) and choose the [deployment strategy](#deployment-strategy).
+1. When enabling, it's optional but recommended to add in the [base domain](#auto-devops-base-domain) that will be used by Auto DevOps to [deploy your application](#auto-deploy) and choose the [deployment strategy](#deployment-strategy).
 1. Click **Save changes** for the changes to take effect.